 - Start running the cooling water to the condenser before vapor production starts.

 - You will now run your still more slowly than you did with the stripping run, making your cuts as you would for traditional pot distillation, as per your own tastes and preferences.
 Here is a “cheat sheet” on where to make your cuts if you’re new to this.
+Just remember that the temperatures listed here are guidelines for beginners, but as you become more experienced, you’ll be able to decide when to make your cuts based on your own preferences.

 - Turn off your heat source, with the cooling water continuing to run until you’re sure there’s no vapor left in the moonshine still.